 There’s no easier way to completely transform a photo than by cropping it.
 Cropping can remove unwanted or distracting areas, improve the composition, or help emphasize a focal point.

-A word a warning: If you plan on doing significant cropping, try to start out with as large an image as possible.
+A word a warning: If you plan on doing significant cropping, try to start with as large an image as possible.
 Because the more you crop, the more you reduce your image quality and resolution.

 A good rule of thumb when cropping is to follow what’s known as the rule of thirds.
 This technique imagines that your photo is divided into thirds, both vertically and horizontally, with four lines (two vertical, two horizontal).